GuangchenW/FLIMStudio/docs/index.md

 The [User Guide](user-guide/index.md) describes typical FLIMari workflows.

-The [Developer Guide](api.md) documents the programming interface of FLIMari and how to extend it.

 The [About](about.md) page lists organizations and persons who contributed to the development of the plugin.